HuemulSolutions/enola/docs/user_guide.md

 In this section, you will find complete documentation about Enola-AI, including step-by-step instructions and examples, along with explanations of the system's functionalities:

-Currently, this guide is covering the following sections:
+This guide is covering the following sections:
 - 6.1.
 Sending Online Chat Data
 - 6.2.
-Sending Online Score Data (available soon)
+Sending Online Score Data
 - 6.3.
 Sending Multiple Tasks
 - 6.4.
 Sending File Information
 - 6.5.
 Sending API Information
 - 6.6.
 Sending Cost Information
 - 6.7.
-Sending Batch Score Data (available soon)
+Sending Batch Score Data

-- Guide: Creating a Chatbot using Ollama (available soon)
+For a comprehensive guide on how to build a Chatbot using Ollama, you can visit our section [Build a Chatbot using Ollama](building_chatbot_ollama.md).

 ---
 ### 6.1.
 Sending Online Chat Data